millocorona/LAPILU-SimpleSoftCoreMicroProcessorUnit/README.md

   </pre>
 ## Target devices

-In theory it should work on any FPGA but for development we use a Xilinx Nexys A7 (Nexys 4 DDR), and also the IDE we use is Xilinx Vivado 2019.2
+In theory it should work on any FPGA, and maybe some CPLD's but for development we use a Xilinx Nexys A7 (Nexys 4 DDR), and also the IDE we use is Xilinx Vivado 2019.2

 ## Architecture overview